RushiB23/MyCollege-Project/README.md

 # MyCollege-Project
 Hello , my name is Rushiprasad Bankar
 <br>
-I have done B.Tech in Electrical Engineering
+I have done B.Tech in Electrical Engineering from College of Enginnering, Pune in 2024.